-Any belief has the potential to be a limiting belief because the effects of beliefs depend on the environment and function in which they operate.
+Any belief has the potential to be a limiting belief.
+Because the effects of beliefs depend on the environment in which they operate.

-You should seek to understand and judge the effects of your beliefs on your behavior, and the effects of your behavior on your relationship with others.
+You should understand the effects of your beliefs on your behavior, and the effects of your behavior on your relationship with others.

 If a belief encourages others in a positive direction, it’s not a limiting belief.

-For someone to have a growth mindset they must feel that they are Secure, that they are Certain about where they are and what’s going on, that they have a sense of Autonomy, that they know the nature of the Relationship in which they are engaged (as in is this person a friend or foe—with or against me), and there must be a sense of Fairness.
+For someone to have a growth mindset they must know their Status and the status of others—the hierarchy, the power structure, and where they stand in it.
+Also, they must be Certain about where they are and what’s going on.
+They must have a sense of Autonomy and know the nature of the Relationship in which they are engaged (as in is this person a friend or foe—with or against me).
+Lastly, they must have a sense of Fairness.

 One could say that any belief that hampers these conditions and thwarts one’s growth is a limiting belief.

-For example, if I am CEO who makes much more money than the people below me and I don’t fairly distribute the profits I risk violating a sense of fairness in the company, which will reduce morale because employees will lose their natural ability to want to innovate, create, and thrive because one of the terms necessary for the growth mindset —in this case, Fairness— is absent.
+For example, if I am CEO who makes much more money than the people below me and I don’t fairly distribute the profits I risk violating a sense of fairness in the company, which reduces morale because employees lose their natural ability to want to innovate, create, and thrive because one of the terms necessary for the growth mindset—in this case, Fairness—is absent.

-A remarkable revolution would occur if society were organized in such a way that all of the conditions for growth, thriving, flourishing, and agency were taken seriously as guiding principles for social policy and practice.
+A remarkable revolution would occur if society were organized in such a way that all of the conditions for growth, thriving, flourishing, and a sense of agency were taken seriously as guiding principles for social policy and practice.

 In conclusion, we all have limiting beliefs, because we all have beliefs whose effects on our environment we don’t understand.

 Therefore, in Zen one is encouraged to take responsibility for everything that happens in the universe.
-This is a heroic stance that encourages us to reflect deeply on the nature and power of the mind—especially Buddha’s mind—to reach the hearts of all existing beings and walk with them to happiness.
+Taking ultimate responsibility for the wellness of others is a heroic stance that encourages us to reflect deeply on the nature and power of the mind—especially Buddha’s mind—to reach the hearts of all existing beings and walk with them to happiness.